6 strategies for finding the perfect crop for your block

 If you enjoy masses of spring blossoms, try almonds or cherries.
 If it is large trees you appreciate, go for pecans or chestnuts.

 Or do you like to be experimental and at the investigative edge?
 You might want to try goji berries or karaka.
 Do it because you enjoy it and you will profit in the good times but still enjoy it in the bad.

 When people ask my advice on what crops to grow, I tell them to do their research, to take their time, to look around and to ask, ask and ask those who have been there and done it before.

 Whatever you do, growing trees is a long-term investment.
 If you have the time and are dithering between a few possibilities, throw in some specimens now while you are researching.
 If some flourish while others need more TLC than you are prepared to give, it may help your decision-making.
 If not, what have you lost?

 Who: Sheryn Dean

 My former husband and I purchased our block in 2006.
 Between us we already had three separate businesses and no desire for a fourth.
 While the temptation was there to do ‘something’ with our block that would contribute towards the mortgage, the reality was we just didn’t have any time available.

 We also decided our caretaking of this land would probably be only for 20 years or so.
 After that, we would probably want the freedom to travel without commitment or to sell our existing businesses and move on.

-So income was not essential (though, of course, always preferable), available time was very limited and we had short-term goals only.
+So income wasn’t essential (though, of course, always preferable), available time was very limited and we had short-term goals only.
 So why had we bought land?